Ram1103/SheShelters/README.md

 Women can also use the app to connect with support services and other women who may be experiencing similar challenges.
 The app provides a secure and anonymous chat feature for users to connect and seek support.

 Support:
-For any technical issues or queries related to the app, please contact our support team at a.ramachandran.2002@gmail.com.
+For any technical issues or queries related to the app, please contact our support team at a.ramachandran.2002@gmail.com. or namruthahari3@gmail.com

 Contributing:
 We welcome contributions to the "SheShelters" app from developers and designers who share our vision of supporting homeless women in Delhi.